Committees and Charges

 The Finance Committee shall assist the treasurer in developing an annual budget; review disbursements; make recommendation to the board with regard to expenditures; seek, develop, and mange additional revenue; and develop appropriate recommendation to the board for long-term financing of the Association.

 The Association supports the legislation of rural health and rural health policy.
 The Association seeks to establish broad membership consensus in support of public policies that assure adequate access to and quality of health services for rural population in New York State .
 To this end, the Association is committed to providing education of legislative issues, and to participating in coalitions to advance the interest of the public’s health.
 The legislative and health policy interests of the Association are defined as those interests that are brought forth by the general membership and goals established by the board of directors.
 The Policy Committee functions in support of these broad commitments and interests.

-The Policy Committee shall be comprised of at least three (3) members appointed by the board in odd years, for two-year terms.
+The Policy Committee shall be comprised of at least three (3) members.
 The chair shall be appointed by the president and approved by the board.
 The immediate past-president shall be a voting member of the committee.
 Chair- Barry Brogan

 The committee shall: (1) advise the Board of Directors on existing and emerging policy issues, (2) assist in formulating persuasive advocacy arguments and positions, (3) monitor and coordinate advocacy activities, and (4) determine the conditions for Association sponsorship of other organizations, programs and events.